k-CIR/NatMEG-BIDSifier/packaging/README.md

 # Packaging and X11 (Linux)

-This document explains how to run the Electron GUI on headless Linux hosts using Xvfb and how to build Linux installers (.AppImage/.deb) using `electron-builder`.
+This document explained how to run and build the Electron GUI.
+The Electron app and packaging artifacts have been moved to the separate `feature/electron-app` branch to keep the main branch small.
+If you need to build or run the desktop application, switch to that branch for the full packaging instructions and scripts.

 ## Run on a headless server (Xvfb)